syncfusion-content/javascript-docs/js/DropDownList/Getting-Started.md

 {% endhighlight %}

 When you run the above code example, it displays the **DropDownList** widgets.
 You can select the value and click the **Vote** button.
-The button click event is processed and the values are displayed to the customer as follows.
+The button click event is processed and the values are displayed as follows.

 {% include image.html url="/js/DropDownList/Getting-Started_images/Getting-Started_img9.png" %}